In addition to a next-level business management suite, AbacusLaw’s new interface and features represent a financial management tour de force.

 Pluck a default dashboard from the Abacus App Center — or create one of your own — and place it where you want.
 Then, resize it, color-code it, change the layout, rename it.
 Really, it’s up to you.
 The dashboard feature set allows you immediate access to the most compelling datasets in your law firm.
 And you keep them top of mind because AbacusLaw allows you to stock them on your new main page.

 But, perhaps the most impressive thing about the new AbacusLaw dashboards is the extensive financial data they can relay — in a way even math-averse lawyers can understand immediately.

 Because AbacusLaw offers a full accounting suite — which not every case management system does, by the way — users can gain deep insights into financial data that just isn’t available anywhere else.

 New: Accounting Overview

 The new AbacusLaw comes with an Accounting Overview feature that’s new to this release.
 Dashboards let you take a peek at WIP, payments and aged accounts receivable.
 You can view your own data or firmwide data.
 Managers can compare timekeepers’ performance.
 Users can calculate utilization rate, realization rate and collection rate.
 In addition to providing a next-level business management suite, AbacusLaw represents a financial management tour de force.

-And, this is only the beginning: Future iterations of AbacusLaw will offer many more robust dashboards options.
+And this is only the beginning: Future iterations of AbacusLaw will offer many more robust dashboard options.

 Haystack needle, meet giant magnet.